If your struggling with Anger Management issues, please take our survey to see the severity

 Anger And Frustration

-Anger is a much talked about emotion in our culture.
-We are increasingly confronted with examples of anger leading to violence that sometimes then results in injury, death or criminal charges.
+Anger and frustration as emotions are talked about often in modern culture.
+We are increasingly confronted with examples of people expressing anger which leads to violence that sometimes then results in injury, death or criminal charges.
 A healthy person will feel anger at times and the key to anger is what then to do or not do from this emotionally charged state.

-Anger is a primary emotion and its job is to alert us to an emerging situation where either we are being compromised, our boundaries violated, or we are coming under some form of threat.
-The response of anger to these situations will vary from annoyance to out of control rage.
+Expressing anger is a primary emotion and its job is to alert us to an emerging situation where either we are being compromised, our boundaries violated, or we are coming under some form of threat.
+The response of anger to these situations will vary from annoyance to out of control anger or rage.

 Uncontrolled anger has both a social and a BodyMind outcome on those who are struggling with their anger, and those who are impacted or witness these uncontrolled anger outbursts.